-Some fat burners include additional ingredients to help you lose weight, such as appetite suppressants.
+Some fat burners include additional ingredients, such as appetite suppressants, to help you lose weight.
+You can learn more about this in our article: Do Appetite Suppressants Work?
 Regardless of the mechanism, they all have the same goal: to help you burn more fat.

 Yes, there is a myriad of fat burners to choose from.
 Ranging from stimulant and non-stimulant fat burners to ones that have a thermogenic effect, here's a look at a few different types.

 Stimulant fat burners work by stimulating your central nervous system to increase energy expenditure, reduce fatigue, and suppress appetite.
 As a result, you should theoretically move more, train harder and longer, and not eat as much.